m-muhsin/react-verse/README.md

 About
 ------------------

 This theme is built based on [Foxhound](https://wordpress.org/themes/foxhound/), the first REST API powered theme on WordPress.org.
-So, huge thanks to Kelly Dwan and Mel Choyce for building the Awesome Foxhound theme.
-Check out their work at https://themes.redradar.net.
+So, huge thanks to Kelly Dwan and Mel Choyce for building the awesome Foxhound theme.
+Do check out their work at https://themes.redradar.net.

 Development